 Thanksgiving marks the commencement of the holiday season—a special time of year that embodies the idea of expressing thanks and appreciation.
-With so many wonderful things to cherish in our personal and professional lives, Paragon Events is adapting an attitude of gratitude, not just for the holidays, but the entire year through!
+With so many wonderful things to cherish in our personal and professional lives, Paragon Events is adopting an attitude of gratitude, not just for the holidays, but the entire year through!

 There’s so much for our team to be thankful for…